Maxime-paris/Hulled_generator/README.md

 I'm sorry as i'm not a dev, this may be a little bit raw.

 This is part of a larger project, that aim to build open source home products.
-I wish to counter planned obsolescence by designing products that you can build, repair and dimantle only with your hands : no glue, no screws etc.
+I wish to counter planned obsolescence by designing products that you can build, repair and dismantle only with your hands : no glue, no screws etc.

 The website is under creation, and i'll add the link really soon !